Chemaclass/stored-cold-seed-kata/README.md

 ### 2nd iteration

-Allow receiving an array of binary numbers, and the result will be the array with those words.
+Allow receiving an array of binary numbers, and the result will be a single `string` with those words separated by one space.

 ```php
 # example